 This hesitancy is the exact opposite response to the overwhelming number of medications prescribed for countless afflictions.

-But for some reason that is certainly not the case with TRT.
-The problem with this overly cautious approach is that doing nothing to help men with low-t often causes the results that doctors are trying to avoid by not treating them.
+But for some reason that is indeed not the case with TRT.
+The problem with this overly cautious approach is that doing nothing to help men with low-T often causes the results that doctors are trying to avoid by not treating them.

 A hideous paradox, indeed.

 The good news?
 The men treated had twice the survival rate as those who were untreated.
-Also, the treated men suffered no serious side effects from the therapy.
+Also, the treated men suffered no severe side effects from the therapy.

-Keep in mind that many of the low-T men were suffering from severe medical conditions: osteoporosis, diabetes, heart disease, erectile dysfunction and other dangerous conditions.
+Keep in mind that many of the low-T men were suffering from severe medical conditions: osteoporosis, diabetes, heart disease, erectile dysfunction, and other dangerous situations.